 To understand this, we must transport ourselves in imagination into the eighteenth century.
 Our hearts must have ached at the story of the atrocities committed by the all-powerful nobles of that time upon the men and women of the people, before we can understand what must have been the magic influence upon the peasant's mind of the words, 'Equality before the law, obedience to the law without distinction of birth or fortune.'
 He, who until then, had been treated more cruelly than a beast, he who had never had any rights, he who had never obtained justice against the most revolting actions on the part of a noble, unless in revenge he killed him and was hanged-he saw himself recognized by this maxim, at least in theory, at least with regard to his personal rights, as the equal of his lord.
 Whatever this law might be, it promised to affect lord and peasant alike; it proclaimed the equality of rich and poor before the judge.
 The promise was a lie, and today we know it; but at that period it was an advance, a homage to justice, as hypocrisy is a homage rendered to truth.
-This is the reason that when the saviours of the menaced middle class (the Robespierres and the Dantons) took their stand upon the writings of the Rousseaus and the Voltaires, and proclaimed 'respect for law, the same for every man,' the people accepted the compromise; for their revolutionary impetus had already spent its force in the contest with a foe whose ranks drew closer day by day, they bowed their neck beneath the yoke of law to save themselves from the arbitrary power of their lords.
+This is the reason that when the saviours of the menaced middle class (the Robespierres and the Dantons) took their stand upon the writings of the Rousseaus and the Voltaires, and proclaimed 'respect for law, the same for every man,' the people accepted the compromise; for their revolutionary impetus had already spent its force in the contest with a foe whose ranks drew closer day by day, they bowed their restrain and punishments to withhold them.'
+This refrain is repeated ever time the right of society to punish is called in question.